Welcome to my website.

 The book, and a writing career, would not have been possible without my own talent in the game of baseball and the desire to chase down a dream and live with no regrets.
 Check out I Dream of Long Bus Rides for more on my own baseball career.

 From 2013 to 2015, I was an on-Camera Presenter and Field Reporter at The Weather Network.
 I also presented weather forecasts on CBC News Network, CBC Toronto, and the weekend edition of CBC's The National.
-To check out some of my work at TWN, check out the Video section for packaged stores and Demo Reels for live reporting samples.

 In 2012, I worked as the editor/sports reporter of the K-W Review and Guelph Review, two weekly community newspapers in Waterloo Region and Wellington County.
 The papers ceased operations in December 2012 and I moved to a multimedia journalist position with the Woodstock-Sentinel Review.